cambridgehackers/connectal/doc/portal.md

     make RUNPARAM=ipaddr run

+For PCIe platforms, `make run` programs the FPGA via USB and runs the software locally.

+For bluesim, `make run` invokes bluesim on the design and runs the software locally.

 ## Shared Memory

 In order to use shared memory, the hardware design instantiates a DMA module.
 In Memread.bsv, this is